 What are Tie Rods

-The tie rod is an important part of the vehicle’s steering system.
+Steering relies on a sturdy tie rod to function properly.
 It connects the steering gear and the front wheels of the vehicle and can accurately transmit the steering action.
-The tie rod is generally divided into two parts: the Inner Tie Rod (Tie Rod end) and the Outer Tie Rod (Rack End) .
-When it is worn, loose or damaged, the driving safety of the vehicle will be affected and it will not be able to steer normally.
+Mechanics split the tie rod into two parts: the Inner Tie Rod (Rack End) and the Outer Tie Rod (Tie Rod End).
+When these inner vs outer tie rod components wear or loosen or damaged, the driving safety of the vehicle will be affected and it will not be able to steer normally.

 -